PIP(1) PIP(1)

 These functions returns a single integer or floating point value for

 the given option in the argument val.
-The return value is 1 if the
+The return value is 1 or 2 if

 integer*4 function PipGetInteger(option, val1, val2)